 - Reuse, reuse, reuse!
 There’s a reason why the word “scrap” is in “scrapbook.”
 Never hesitate to reuse those paper scraps!
 You can turn them into an embellishment or even make confetti out of them.

-3. Adhesives - The most important thing to remember when purchasing adhesives for scrapbooking is - the stickier, the better.
+The most important thing to remember when purchasing adhesives is - the stickier, the better.
 You can use liquid glue, tape runner, glue dots, glue stick, glue pen - take your pick!
 It’s essential to know which adhesives can last long since scrapbook albums are supposed to withstand time.
 Scrapbookers commonly use double-sided adhesives and repositionable adhesives as they are high-quality, easy to use, and not messy.
 If you want to make sure that your precious photos are protected and won’t get ruined, photo-mounting adhesives are also available.
 Foam tapes such as foam squares or foam dots are perfect for adding that much-needed dimension.

 Check out these commonly used scrapbook embellishments: